Kansas: Professional

 Sporting Kansas City, who have played their home games at Village West in Kansas City since 2008, are the second top-tier professional sports league (after the original Wichita Wings of the MISL) and first Major League Soccer team to be located within Kansas.
-In 2011 the team moved to their new home, a $165 million soccer specific stadium now known as Children's Mercy Park.
+In 2011 the team moved to their new home, a $165 million soccer specific stadium now known as Sporting Park.

 Historically, Kansans have supported the major league sports teams of Kansas City, Missouri, including the Kansas City Royals (MLB), and the Kansas City Chiefs (NFL), in part because the home stadiums for these teams are a few miles from the Kansas border.
 The Chiefs and the Royals play at the Truman Sports Complex, located about 10 mi from the Kansas–Missouri state line.
 FC Kansas City, a charter member of the National Women's Soccer League, played the 2013 season, the first for both the team and the league, on the Kansas side of the metropolitan area, but played on the Missouri side until folding after the 2017 season.
 From 1973 to 1997 the flagship radio station for the Royals was WIBW in Topeka.

 Some Kansans, mostly from the westernmost parts of the state, support the professional sports teams of Denver, particularly the Denver Broncos of the NFL.

 Two major auto racing facilities are located in Kansas.
 The Kansas Speedway located in Kansas City hosts races of the NASCAR, IndyCar, and ARCA circuits.
 Also, the National Hot Rod Association (NHRA) holds drag racing events at Heartland Park Topeka.
 The Sports Car Club of America has its national headquarters in Topeka.